 Owner Richard is British – a pedigreed émigré and interior designer, who once sourced signature textiles for Kit and Tim Kemp’s Firmdale Hotels.
 Rooms at Bujera are replete with the same artful threads, many sourced from Jaipur – Rajasthan’s reigning textiles hub.

-It would be all too easy to lounge around here.
-However, Udaipur is rightly known as one of the most romantic cities in the world.
-The lakefront City Palace, with its gleaming stained-glass windows, is the chief attraction, followed by a boat ride around the lake.
-However, just as appealing are the city’s waterfront bars and rooftop restaurants, including Udai Kothi, for its elevated views, and Ambrai, where you can watch local kids do backflips into the water.
+It would be all too easy to lounge here.
+However, Udaipur is known as one of the most romantic cities in the world, so time to explore.
+The lakefront City Palace, with its gleaming stained-glass windows, is the chief attraction, followed by a boat ride around the water.
+However, just as appealing are the city’s waterfront bars and rooftop restaurants, including Ambrai, where you can watch local kids doing backflips into the water.

 Ideal time 2 nights